radish-es/opensourcelaw/content/courses/Property/readings/week1.md

 (Can you explain why?){{< /flipcard >}}

 {{< flipcard front="Which judge argues the common law should be responsive to social demands?" >}}# Laskin, CJ{{< /flipcard >}}

+[^stein2018]: Desautels-Stein, Justin. *The Jurisprudence of Style: A Structuralist History of American Pragmatism and Liberal Legal Thought*.
+Cambridge University Press, 2018.